aboldguess/BlockHead/README.md

 7. **Backing up sites**
    - Click `Backup` next to a domain to download a zip archive of the site's files and generated config.

+8. **Viewing configs**
+   - Click `View Config` next to a domain to see the nginx server block that was generated for that site.

 ## Migrating to a new server